jweigelt/swbf2admin/rconserver-aspyr/PORTING.md

    details flags, invoke the game's RCON parser with output destination `-1`, and copy the native response buffer.

-The Classic harness preserves that protocol.
-Its implementation changes are engineering fixes, not protocol changes:

-- `DllMain` only disables thread notifications and starts one bootstrap thread;
+The current Galaxy and Classic harnesses preserve that protocol and share the same engineering fixes:

 - all partial `recv`/`send` operations are completed in loops;
 - native chat is copied into a bounded queue and broadcast off the game thread;
 - RCON command execution is serialized;
 - authentication uses the same MD5 source implementation as Galaxy;
+- sockets and client threads have deterministic ownership and shutdown;
+- Classic's `DllMain` starts a bootstrap worker because `Battlefront.exe` loads `Battlefront2.dll` after injection;
 - x64 entry detours use documented instruction boundaries and relay/trampoline allocation rather than x86 naked inline assembly.